A city in ruins

 On 10, July 2017, the Iraqi government declared that Mosul had finally been liberated after three years of Islamic State control.
 For many, however, liberation is not enough of a cause for celebration.

-The offensive to take back control of Mosul started last October and the fighting was messy.
+The offensive to take back control of Mosul started in October 2016 and the fighting was messy.
 Along with fighting on the ground and missiles from the sky, Islamic State set booby traps and explosives.

-More than a million people are estimated to have fled in total - many don't have a home left standing to return to.
+More than a million people were estimated to have fled - many without a home left standing to return to.

 Persevering, despite Islamic State